Sweet Desire, Wicked Fate

 Jaden took a step back, expecting something to burst through the door and pounce on her.
 The rolling sound of thunder sent a shiver up her spine.

-She inched forward and up the stairs to the door, turned the knob, and gave a jittery laugh.
+She inched up the stairs to the door, turned the knob, and gave a jittery laugh.
 It was locked.
-At the far end of the sagging veranda she found an open window curtained with dense vines.
+On the side of the sagging veranda, she found an open window curtained with dense vines.
 She tugged them out of the way and climbed in.

-For a moment she stood motionless while her eyes adjusted to the gloom.
+For a moment, she stood motionless, questioning her motives while her eyes adjusted to the gloom.
 The walls were coated with a thick layer of mildew that permeated the air.
 Mushrooms sprouted from the floorboards.
-When she strode across the room, the floor squished under her feet as if she were walking on slugs.
+She strode across the room, the floor squishing under her feet as if she were walking on slugs.

 A crushing wind came racing through the field, blasting her brave moment into oblivion.